2023 Best Allied Health Professions Associate Degree Schools in North Carolina

 After completing their Associate Degree, allied health graduates from Central Piedmont Community College carry an average student debtload of $18,190.

-Full Allied Health Professions at Central Piedmont Community College Report
+Read full report on Allied Health Professions at Central Piedmont Community College

-You’ll join some of the best and brightest minds around you if you attend Johnston Community College.
-The school came in at #5 on this year’s Best Allied Health Professions Associate Degree Schools in North Carolina list.
+You’ll be in good company if you decide to attend Johnston Community College.
+It ranked #5 on our 2023 Best Allied Health Professions Associate Degree Schools in North Carolina list.
 Johnston Community College is a small public school located in the rural area of Smithfield.

 The average amount in student loans that allied health majors at Johnston Community College take out while working on their Associate Degree is $12,730.